 This page has been created to give some basic insight into bioethanol fuel and gel fuel.
-Despite these two types of fuel being presented differently they are both essentially the same.
+Despite these two types of fuel being presented differently they are both essentially the same, a sustainable, eco-friendly, green energy source.
 Read the extra guide if you want to read more about the differences between bioethanol fuel and gel fuel.

 Bio-Ethanol Fuel Explained